grithin/php-control-path/README.md

 ### Why is Route Middleware Deficient?
 Generally, there are complexities that apply to specific paths that would make the abstraction into front/middle ware both unnecessarily disconnected and would result in unnecessarily complex general middleware or route specific frone/middle ware.
 One off frontwares, indicated by path, fit perfectly for these path specific complexities, to be loaded as section controls.
 And example might be some series of complex permission checks which would not fit in a Auth middleware configuration parameter.

-### Problems With Single Controller files
+### Controller Class Downsides
-Giant methods or manied methods lead to giant, unmanageable controller files.
+-	Giant methods or manied methods lead to giant, unmanageable controller files.
+	-	large control pages would have to fit inside a Controller class, making the class large
+	-	buried pages
+	-	page methods in no definite order
+-	Page syntax error causes section failure

 ### Why Not Controller As Api?
 APIs + response handlers are good for handling standards.
 But, a controller can output anything, and sometimes a large variance from a standard is necessary.